davidkarim/chef-repo-aws/README.md

 Chef-Repo Exercise on AWS
 ===============
-This is an exercise to demo Chef scripting for my interview.
+This is an exercise to demo Chef scripting abilities.
 The list of requirements before starting:

 * Development environment with Ruby, AWS CLI tools, Chef SDK
 * AWS account with properly configured IAM settings (AWS Marketplace_full_access role), publicly accessible VPC, and EC2 policies.